 Chief Cantrell believes the police exist to reduce harm in our communities.
 Because of that, she has developed a deep-rooted history of building trust with the community, improving employee health and wellness, and advancing meaningful police reform.
 She and her team in San Luis Obispo received an award from the Anti-Defamation League for combatting hate.
 She has served on the Human Rights Forum as the Muslim police advisory liaison and the lesbian, gay, bi-sexual, transgender, and queer (LGBTQ) liaison; on the National Association for the Advancement of Colored People (NAACP) legal redress committee; and was the chair of the Arizona Women’s Initiative Network (AZ-WIN).
 She is currently a co-chair for the California Women Leaders in Law Enforcement (WLLE) and is the WLLE Foundation board president.
 She serves internationally on the Professional Standards, Ethics, and Image Committee with the International Association of Chiefs of Police (IACP) and as the northern member at large for the California Police Chiefs Association.
 Chief Cantrell was also selected in 2018 as the 24th District, California Congressional Woman of the Year.

-Deanna holds a Bachelor’s of Science degree in Education and a Masters of Administration from Northern Arizona University.
-She is a graduate of Northwestern University Police Staff and Command School and the International Association of Chiefs of Police Leadership in Policing Organizations.
-Deanna is an adjunct faculty member for Northwestern University teaching policy, contemporary policing, and executive image.
+Deanna holds a Bachelor of Science in Education and a Master of Administration from Northern Arizona University.
+She has an Executive Development Certificate from California Peace Officer Standards and Training (POST), teaches Advancing Ethical 21st Century Leadership for California POST, and is a graduate of Northwestern University Police Staff and Command School where she is also an adjunct faculty member.